Submit Mainframe Utilities and Development Tools Questions

 In order to use the Print feature, one of the following is required:

-It is also possible to submit the batch job and route it to a mainframe defined printer using EJES.
+It also is possible to submit the batch job and route it to a mainframe defined printer using EJES.

 I was able to use a "CONTAIN clause" in batch which